1968 Obituaries

 (No photo in yearbook)

-Victor drowned at Chollas Lake shortly before graduation -- Josef Binter
+Victor drowned at Chollas Lake shortly after graduation -- Josef Binter

 Arthur Waggoner